NEW ENGLAND IN CONTEXT

 In terms of human geography, New England has been a predominantly maritime economy from its earliest English settlement, with strong commercial ties worldwide.
 Aside from the Connecticut River Valley and the Lake Champlain region, its farmlands have been most significant as a source of farmers for more promising lands further west.

 The terrain offered better opportunities for water-powered industry, and water-transported logging.
-The historic accident of dissenting Protestant settlement in Massachusetts led to New England’s early preeminence in education, and thus in American's collective historical
+The historic accident of dissenting Protestant settlement in Massachusetts led to New England’s early preeminence in education, and thus in America's collective historical traditions.